Confluence Mobile

 Push notifications service

-The Confluence Data Center and Server mobile app can push notifications directly to users' devices.
+The Confluence Data Center mobile app can push notifications directly to users' devices.
 Users choose whether they'd like to receive push notifications from the app, and can opt out at any time.
 This feature uses a cloud-based notifications service developed and maintained by Atlassian and hosted on our AWS infrastructure.
 No user or message content is sent to the service, only notification IDs, and we don't store any data.

 If you need to avoid using any cloud-based services you can choose to disable push notifications entirely.
 Head to Administration > General Configuration > Mobile apps.